GustavJaner/cheat-sheets/docs/git.md

 ## MERGE
 ### Safe Merge Workflow
-1. Always make sure that the local branches to be merged are up to date
+1. Always make sure that the local branches to be merged are up to date with Upstream branches - use: `pull`
 2. Always `fetch` before `merge` - or use `pull origin <branch>` instead of `merge`
 3. Always avoid `merge` conflicts from reaching master by first merging master to dev - to resolve any merge conflicts in dev instead